Under the Milky Way: Reception

-In 2001, the song was featured in the soundtrack for the movie Donnie Darko.
+In 2001, the song was featured on the soundtrack for the film Donnie Darko.
 In 2006, it was performed with the Melbourne Symphony Orchestra at the opening ceremony of the 2006 Commonwealth Games in Melbourne.
 Kilbey said after the performance that it was as if the song had been made for the occasion, though in his blog he was critical of the Commonwealth Games as an event.
 In September 2008, readers of The Weekend Australian Magazine voted it as the best Australian song of the last 20 years.
 Sheet music for "Under the Milky Way" was published by Hal Leonard.

-In October 2010, The Church's Starfish was listed in the top 40 in the book, 100 Best Australian Albums.
+In October 2010, the Church's Starfish was listed in the top 40 in the book, 100 Best Australian Albums.
 The authors, John O'Donnell, Toby Creswell and Craig Mathieson, described "Under the Milky Way" as "[The Church's] signature track ... [which] caught them at their peak of guitar-fuelled creativity ... [it is] the elegiac centrepiece of the record ... sounded like an induction, with its soft, monkish keyboard washes and ringing guitar chords, but it never reaches the point of transition where one world gives way to the next ... possibly concerned with drugs, but it transcends any single setting or worldview".